PEELO1994/VPN-HH/Report.md

 After creating a live usb stick with Ubuntu Server 16.4.03 LTS we proceeded to install it on a laptop.
 The options "Basic Ubuntu Server", "DNS Server" and "Basic Utilities" were selected in the Software Selection section.
 We didn't install OpenSSH as it's not of any use to us in the trial phase.
 The installation failed with only a black screen as a result and no input from the user was registered by the computer.
 The second installation failed as well as we chose the option "Install Ubuntu Server" when we were supposed to simply select "Install".
 Our third attempt was successful.
 We installed a GUI as well for ease of access as it was our first time using Ubuntu Server although one should never be installed on a server operating system.
 After the Ubuntu Server installation was complete we installed OpenVPN with the following command:

-"sudo apt-get update"
+$sudo apt-get update
-"sudo apt-get install openvpn"
+$sudo apt-get install openvpn

 We wanted to enable "Network Bridging" so we also installed the following:

-"sudo apt-get install bridge-utils"
+$sudo apt-get install bridge-utils

 After which we modified the file in the path: /etc/network/interfaces We modified the file by filling in the following information: IP, Netmask, Broadcast, Network, Gateway.
 After modifying the file we restarted the service:

-"sudo /etc/init.d/networking restart"
+$sudo /etc/init.d/networking restart

 The restart failed so we used the command:

-"systemctl status networking.service"
+$systemctl status networking.service

 The end result was the following: